 - Overheard on Scott’s porch uptown, after discussing the value of Twitter.
 Scott: “I’m huge on MySpace,”

 - My blog post: Sudden catastrophes, and why hyperlocal news coverage beats traditional reporting

 - RT @TheNolaChick: 9 stages of a hurricane.
 I’m at stage 7.
 Hoping to be 9 by tomorrow.

-For a complete list of the tweets (and retweets) I sent out during the week of Hurricane Isaac, click and download this PDF file.
+For a complete list of the tweets (and retweets) I sent out during the week of Hurricane Isaac.
 It’s only my perspective, and so it’s guaranteed NOT to be a collectors item.
 But it’s interesting to see how residents in one area of the city felt during a time of intense worry.